XZhang00/XZhang00.github.io/_pages/about.md

 # 💻 Internships
+- *2026.07 - Now*, WeLM, Tencent.
-- *2026.01 - Now*, Seed, Bytedance.
+- *2026.01 - 2026.06*, Seed, Bytedance.
 - *2024.01 - 2026.01*, WeChat, Tencent.
-- *2022.02 - 2023.09*, TI Cloud Inc.

 # 🔖 Services
-- Workshop Student Chair: As one of the student chairs, we will organize a workshop ("MeLLM, Multilinguality in the Era of Large Language Models") at the ACL 2026 conference.
+- Workshop Student Chair: As one of the student chairs, we organized the MeLLM workshop ("Multilinguality in the Era of Large Language Models") at the ACL 2026 conference.
-- ACL ARR 2023-2025, Reviewer
+- ACL ARR 2023-2026, Reviewer